TritonDataCenter/rfd/rfd/0159/README.md

 ## Quota

-If we set a quota on the storage zone dataset, this obviously reduces the available space for object storage, due to the values reported by minnow.
+Setting a quota on the storage zone dataset obviously reduces the available space for object storage, as compared to the total space on the server, due to the values reported by minnow.

 Due to various bugs seen in the past, we prefer to use a quota here to prevent the entire system from filling up if there are bugs in Manta.
 That is,